1 Drexel Drive

-- Downloaded a copy of the "High School Info Form" from the Premed website, completed the form, submitted it to the Premed Office, and kept a copy so you can print a copy when needed.
+- Downloaded the "High School Information Form" from the Premed website, completed the form, submitted it to the Premed Office.
+Keep a copy for your files so you can use it later if necessary.

 - Downloaded a copy of XU's "Post-Secondary Experiences Form" form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on our computer so you can update it as you participate in more activities while enrolled at XU.
 You may download the Sample Post-Secondary Experiences Form to use as a guide (do NOT copy the entries from the sample).

 - Prepared a copy of your "Career Essay" (aka "Personal Statement"), had it critiqued by personnel in the Premed Office, and kept a copy on your computer so you can update it as you progress through the University.
 NOTE: Complete Questions to Answer Before You Write Your Personal Statement/Career Essay to help generate ideas and foster reflective thinking as you prepare to write your Personal Statement/Career Essay (no need to submit your responses to the PM Office for review).

 - OPTIONAL, BUT BEST TO DO AT LEAST ONE SUMMER YOU ARE AT XAVIER BEFORE SUBMITTING APPLICATION TO MEDICAL, DENTAL, etc. SCHOOL: Apply to summer programs which provide exposure to medical fields, academic enrichment, or research.

 What to do during the summer: